 “Intense traditionally-made wines that ooze with character.”—Robert Parker of The Wine Advocate

-Vallana is a “go-to” winery for wine aficionados with traditional palates, not only are their wines stunning but terrific values.
-You may have noticed their traditional labels on our shelves over the years, which represent the family’s connection to the past, as well as their deep roots in the wine world.
+Vallana is a “go-to” winery for wine aficionados with traditional palates, not only are their wines stunning but terrific values as well.
+You may have noticed their traditional labels on our shelves over the years, they represent the family’s connection to the past as well as their deep roots in the wine world.
 The estate as we know it today was formed in 1937, but the Vallana name was synonymous with great wine as early as the 18th century.
 Vallana is situated in the village of Maggiora in the Alto Piemonte, more than 100 miles north of Barolo.
 Today, the estate is run by Giuseppina Vallana, together with her son Francis (a Ph.D. in Viticulture and Oenology), and her daughters Marina and Miriam.

 Today we have their Campi Raudii bottling from the heralded 2016 vintage on special.
 Is this the best value Italian red we have in the store?
 It just might be.
 It definitely makes a strong case with it’s silky texture, overall purity, soft tannin and drinkability.
 If you are looking for a new midweek vino to enjoy with that pizza you had delivered, look no further.